Co-President Paula McKinney

 Letter from the Independence Council of PTA Co-Presidents

-You can help us build our PTA.
-Get involved you will be glad you did.
+You can help us grow our PTA!
+Get involved, you will be glad you did!

 Independence Council PTA Co-Presidents